-Discussion in 'Detroit Pistons General Discussion' started by AI IS GOD, Jan 13, 2009.
+Discussion in 'Pistons and NBA' started by AI IS GOD, Jan 13, 2009.

 So in 2 days you all have decided that the seasons over?

+Its no fun, I've decided that.
 I see nothing fun about losing/playing close games to the Bobcats and Pacers.
 I can't accept that we are rebuilding because we're not really rebuilding.
 We're losing easy games because Moron is intentionally playing the wrong lineups to justify that his twisted coaching philosophies aren't complete .
 He's a loser, trying to incorporate a loser basketball strategy used by loser teams like the Warriors and the late 90's Pistons.

+The season's not over, but we are digging ourselves in a huge hole.
+I am telling you these sort of bad habits and lack of character/toughness will bite us in the *** when the team needs to come together against a good team in the playoffs.
+It's not over, but it gets really frustrating to see the same blatantly obvious problems replay over and over again.
 We need to form an identity.
 We are not the tough, underdog team anymore.
 Maybe we can get back to that, but as of right now what are we?
 We hold teams to 80 one day then let them score over 100 the next day.
 We score to stay in the game one game, but can't make a basket to save ourselves a few days later.

+Well isn't that Curry's whole idea about he doesn't want the offence to be predictable aka it can come from any guy on the floor.
+We all can see it doesn't work out cause the team gets unbalanced but somehow MC rather has a philosophy then a balanced/winning team.
 Last week with Rip and Sheed out and playing the young guys we had more identity then we have now with both of them back on the floor.

 We haven't been that in more than 4 years.
 We weren't even that in LB's second season, which is when the sense of entitlement post-title really started to fester and sore.